ALL Come Out To Play! is currently funded by the Office for Prevention of Family Violence and Reform, Department of Families, Fairness and Housing.

 About the ALL Come Out To Play! project

-What to expect at an ALL Come Out to Play! session – Participation!
+What to expect – Participation!
 Participation!
 Participation!
 The fun-filled session runs for approximately 40 minutes and is loads of fun for children and adults.
 The sessions are very interactive and inclusive.
 We encourage dialogue between the children/presenter/parents/carers as different topics and themes arise and are explored.
 We encourage you to sit with your child and immerse yourself in the session too.
 The more involved you are, the more your child will engage and enjoy!

-Playgroup Victoria and Drummond street services now have Professional Development Training available.
-This online training will give you an understanding of gender equality and its link to family violence as well as provide you with practical ideas that support gender equality in the early years with both children and parents
+This online training will give you an understanding of gender equality and its link to family violence as well as provide you with practical ideas that support gender equality in the early years with both children and parents.

 Download lesson plans for your group that provide activities and extend the conversation around respectful relationships and gender equality.
 Each of the lesson plans have been linked to the Victorian Curriculum and are suitable for Foundation to Grade 2.
 These lesson plans can also be used for play based activity within your playgroup.